huguette135/Land-of-Pizza/README.md

 ## Description
-a web application where the customers order different sizes of pizzas with one or more toppings.
+a web application where the customers order different sizes of pizza with one or more toppings and crust.

 ## Setup/Installation Requirements
 visual studio and Browser